hilda32e/Metagenomas-EvoDivMet/README.md

 #### Assembly

-    1. assembly.sh*: This script is used to submit assembly jobs using 4 assemblers: [MEGAHIT] (https://github.com/voutcn/megahit), [IDBA-UD] (https://github.com/loneknightpy/idba), [MetaSPAdes and spades] (http://cab.spbu.ru/software/spades/)
+1. assembly.sh*: This script is used to submit assembly jobs using 4 assemblers: [MEGAHIT](https://github.com/voutcn/megahit), [IDBA-UD](https://github.com/loneknightpy/idba), [MetaSPAdes and spades](http://cab.spbu.ru/software/spades/)

 #### Analysis

 1. MetagenomeInfoTable.sh: This script generates a CSV table with taxonomic data (previously generated with Kraken) and intrinsic data (such as length or GC %) of each contig or scaffold in an assembly.

 2. KrakenLabels.py: This script generates the labels file that was deprecated in Kraken 2.0